 Copresented by the Istituto Italiano di Cultura, Los Angeles

 Italian art after World War II experienced a remarkable renaissance as artists began experimenting with traditional forms and styles in provocative ways—from the Arte Povera movement in which everyday materials replaced the stones and precious metals of traditional sculpture, to radical innovations in design.
-Curator Marianna Vecellio, New Museum artistic director Massimiliano Gioni, art historians Lucia Re and Jaleh Mansoor, and moderator and Hammer chief curator Connie Butler discuss the dynamic contexts that surround Marisa Merz’s work.
+Curator Marianna Vecellio, New Museum artistic director Massimiliano Gioni, UCLA Professor of Italian and gender studies Lucia Re, art historian Jaleh Mansoor, and moderator and Hammer chief curator Connie Butler discuss the dynamic contexts that surround Marisa Merz’s work.

 ATTENDING THIS PROGRAM?

 Ticketing: Tickets are required and available at the Box Office one hour before the program.
 General admission tickets are available one per person on a first come, first served basis following member ticketing.
 Early arrival is recommended.

 Member Benefit: Members receive priority ticketing (until 15 minutes before the program) by skipping the general admission line and can choose their seats, subject to availability.